Indie Basement: Top 40 Albums of 2020

 14. Dougie Poole - The Freelancer's Blues (Wharf Cat) [Buy CD]

-Dougie Pool understands that country music is as much a state of mind as it is slide guitar or a snap-up shirt, and that any subject matter as long as it's true to you.
-And that your troubles make the best country songs, in this case tales of urban ennui, app-based dating, and simple pleasures like vaping on the job.
+Dougie Pool understands that country music is as much a state of mind as it is slide guitar or a snap-up shirt, and that any subject matter is fair game as long as it's true to you.
+He also knows that your troubles make the best country songs, in this case tales of urban ennui, app-based dating, and simple pleasures like vaping on the job.

 BEST BIT: "Los Angeles" liberally borrows from Dolly's "Jolene" but is about a guy who decides to leave NYC and move to the West Coast, but never makes it further than New Jersey.